West Bengal: TMC leader Suvendu Adhikari quits as MLA, may join BJP during Amit Shah’s visit

 Adhikari, a two-term MP, had been in charge of the TMC in several districts, including Malda, Murshidabad, Purulia and Bankura.
 The 49-year-old-leader has a crucial support base in the state.
 He was also the face of the Trinamool Congress in the 2008 Nandigram movement, which by many accounts, was a major factor in the unseating of the Left Front government in the state in 2011.
 In the past couple of months, he has held several rallies in his individual capacity without the symbols and flags of the Trinamool Congress.

-At a non-political public meeting at Haldia in East Midnapore district on Tuesday, Adhikari targeted TMC’s political stand of calling the BJP as an outsider or “bahiragat”.
+At a non-political public meeting at Haldia in East Midnapore district on Tuesday, Adhikari targeted TMC’s political stand of calling the BJP an outsider or “bahiragat”.

 He said: “Our biggest identity is that we are Indian first, after that we are Bengalis.
 Satish babu [freedom fighter Satish Samanta] never called Nehru ji [Jawaharlal Nehru] outsider and Nehru ji never called him a non-Hindi speaking person.
 This is what India is all about.”